-Pretty soon everyone is going to be talking about resolutions, working out, and eating right.
+Everyone is talking about resolutions, working out, and eating right.
 It’s that time of year.
 But what you won’t hear about is a fear of the gym.
 For the longest time when I had first started, I was afraid of the gym.
 If you’re a complete beginner, you probably know exactly what I’m talking about.

 “Am I going to look like a complete idiot?”

 Those were just some of the actual things I had racing through my head.
 It didn’t matter if it was solo or with friends.
 I was just so uncomfortable and felt out of place.

 Hopefully these 10 tips will help you with getting over the fear like l did so you can get down to business.

 If you’re going to be spending an hour per day in a place, you better be sure you like it.
 Take a day to check a few places out and talk to the owners.
 Feel them out.
 The people that manage or own the place really set the tone.
 If possible, go at peak hours (before work, lunch, immediately after work).
 This will allow you to see how busy the place actually gets.
 I went to four gyms in one day.
 Really put some consideration into their approach as well.
 Do you want group fitness classes?
-Do you like the idea of CrossFit?
+Do you like the idea of small group fitness?
 Mom and pop shop?
 Chain facility?
 They’ve all got very unique feels.

 2. Don’t be afraid to ask questions

 There was a guy named Greg at one of the first gyms I joined.
 I didn’t know him well, but he kept in good shape and taught fitness courses at the college.
 Every once in a while I’d ask a couple questions.
 I soaked in as much information as I could.
 I recommend finding your own Greg.

 3. Train during off-peak hours